April 12, 2018 | 7:00 - 8:30 pm

-Scout Fair Coupon Books are a brilliant way for units to raise money and prepare Scouts to earn their own way!
-The Scout Fair Coupon Book offers great savings for the buyer, while Scouts earn commissions for every $10 Coupon Book sold.
-Buyers support the Scouting program will receive hundreds of dollars in valuable savings from partners such as Kroger, Buffalo Wild Wings, Luby's, Fuddruckers, the Houston Astros and many more.
-All units receive a 30% base commission for each $10 Scout Fair Coupon Book sold.
-Participate at Scout Fair, as either a service unit or booth participant, and earn an additional 10% commission.
-Units can also take advantage of early bird turn-in dates for additional bonus commissions.
-In addition, your Scouts will qualify for prizes once they sell 15 Coupon Books.
-Please refer to the Scout Fair prize brochure for prizes and sales levels.
+Scout Fair coupon books sales are a brilliant way for units to raise money and prepare Scouts to earn their own way!
+The Scout Fair coupon book offers great savings for the buyer, while Scouts earn commissions for every $10 coupon book purchased.
+At the Scout Fair Kickoff, unit leaders receive training and materials.
+All units receive a 30% base commission for each $10 Scout Fair coupon book sold.
+Units can also take advantage of early bird turn-in dates offering 5%, 3% and 1% additional bonus commissions.
+For more information, contact Kim Ho.

 Friends of Scouting